 Network services charges consist of Transmissions Use of System and Distribution Use of System charges.
 They are usually aggregated on your energy bills as Network Use of System charges, but you can negotiate with your retailer to have the components presented separately.
 Other specific network services charges may apply to some customers.

-- connection charges: Network charges may also include an initial connection charge to connect to the network.
+A connection charge may be imposed when joining the network.
 This should be a ‘one-off’ charge that is incurred only when you change connections arrangements.
-But, like all other details on your energy bills, it should be checked and confirmed as appropriate if it occurs.
+Like all other details on your energy bills, it should be checked and confirmed as appropriate if it occurs.

 One aspect that end users can influence is the level of peak demand.
 This is a major driver for investment in network capacity, and hence a major determinant of total network costs.
 Managing your peak demand, and ensuring that your actual usage remains below a level agreed to with your retailer/distributor, can result in a significant reduction in your total cost of delivered energy.